r/manga peaks Sundays 3pm-5pm UTC

 r/manga is particularly beneficial for readers seeking to engage with others about current series as they are published, leveraging the Sunday peak for timely conversation.
 It serves as an essential resource for newcomers overwhelmed by the medium's breadth, offering structured recommendation threads and accessible community advice.
 Collectors and readers tracking physical releases also find utility in collection posts and discussions about publishers.
 While the large size can occasionally lead to repetitive posts or minor friction over scope (especially regarding non-manga content), the established norms and active moderation generally maintain a productive environment focused on shared enthusiasm.
 The subreddit's enduring size and consistent activity patterns underscore its position as a central, multifaceted nexus for the global manga-reading community.

-r/manga shows moderate engagement relative to its size, with an average of 710.9 upvotes per post across its 4,755,564 members.
-The community is primarily content-consumption focused, with a comment-to-upvote ratio of 0.03.
-To reach the Hot section of r/manga, posts typically need at least 17 upvotes, reflecting the community's activity level.
+r/manga shows typical engagement for a community of this scale, with an average of 285.3 upvotes per post across its 4,771,446 members.
+The community is primarily content-consumption focused, with a comment-to-upvote ratio of 0.13.
+To reach the Hot section of r/manga, posts typically need at least 13 upvotes, reflecting the community's activity level.

-Based on an analysis of 100 top posts from the past week, Sunday is the most active day with 21 posts reaching the top, while Saturday sees the least activity with 9 posts.
-Activity is fairly evenly distributed between weekdays and weekends.
+Based on an analysis of 100 top posts from the past week, Sunday is the most active day with 24 posts reaching the top, while Monday sees the least activity with 10 posts.
+Weekend activity tends to outpace weekdays, suggesting a more leisure-oriented community.

 The best time to post on r/manga is Sundays 3pm-5pm UTC, based on analysis of top-performing posts from the past week.